Braves vs. Diamondbacks Player Props Betting Odds

-Ronald Acuna Jr. and Corbin Carroll are among the players with prop bets available when the Atlanta Braves and the Arizona Diamondbacks play at Truist Park on Wednesday (first pitch at 7:20 PM ET).
+Corbin Carroll and Ronald Acuna Jr. are among the players with prop bets available when the Arizona Diamondbacks and the Atlanta Braves play at Truist Park on Thursday (at 12:20 PM ET).

 Bet on this matchup or its props with BetMGM!